If you are new to open source or to Mozilla, you might like this tutorial for new Marionette contributors.

 It serves as the backend for the geckodriver WebDriver implementation, and is used in the context of Firefox UI tests, reftesting, Web Platform Tests, test harness bootstrapping, and in many other far-reaching places where browser instrumentation is required.

-geckodriver provides the HTTP API described by the WebDriver protocol to communicate with Gecko-based browsers such as Firefox and Fennec.
+geckodriver provides the HTTP API described by the WebDriver protocol to communicate with Gecko-based applications such as Firefox and Firefox for mobile.
 It is a standalone executable written in Rust, and can be used with compatible W3C WebDriver clients.

 By participating in this project, you agree to abide by the Mozilla Community Participation Guidelines.
 Here are some guidelines for contributing high-quality and actionable bugs and code.